Pharma blog

 All very relevant topics for your clients, potential clients, students, and other relevant people.

 LinkedIn is a social networking website designed for business professionals.
-People use it to find jobs and candidates, connect with business relationships, or to check out industry news and content.
-Fair enough, some people on there do seem to confuse this platform with Facebook.
+People use it to find jobs and candidates, connect with business relationships, or check industry news and content.
+Fair enough, some people there seem to confuse this platform with Facebook.

 But let’s focus on your company.
 Every company should have a profile on LinkedIn.
 Like a website, it’s a kind of proof that your business exists.
-It takes just a couple of minutes to create, and it’s free of charge.
-Once your profile is ready, the people who work for your company can also select the it as their employer.
-So, other than just seeing some general information, people checking out your company can also see that there are for example 500 people working there.
+It takes just a couple of minutes to create and is free of charge.
+Once your profile is ready, those working for your company can also select it as their employer.
+So, other than just seeing some general information, people checking out your company can also see that there are, for example, 500 people working there.
 And people can also start following your company.

-So, in case you have anything to share such as a press release, an introduction of a new employee, a picture of your new ping pong table, or your blog about how to deal with complaints, your followers will get notified by it.
+So, if you have anything to share, such as a press release, an introduction of a new employee, a picture of your new ping pong table, or your blog about how to deal with complaints, your followers will get notified.

 Platforms

 As a consumer, you’re familiar with using platforms.
-Whether it’s for ordering food, booking a hotel, or buying stuff on Amazon, it’s all on platforms that are dedicated to consumers But these days, investors focus on B2B platforms because they are expecting a similar transition in the business world.
-Also, more and more people are using online platforms in the pharma market, whether it is for buying and selling APIs like we do with Pharmaoffer, but of course also other pharma products like packaging, finished formulations and audit reports.
-I recommend being present on multiple platforms within your field, as it will improve your brand awareness, and allows you to find new clients.
+Whether it’s for ordering food, booking a hotel, or buying stuff on Amazon, it’s all on platforms dedicated to consumers, But these days, investors focus on B2B platforms because they are expecting a similar transition in the business world.
+Also, more and more people are using online platforms in the pharma market, whether for buying and selling APIs as we do with Pharmaoffer, of course, for other pharma products like packaging, finished formulations and audit reports.
+I recommend being present on multiple platforms within your field, as it will improve your brand awareness and allows you to find new clients.

 While selecting the right platforms, make sure you know exactly which markets they serve, how many users they have, and that you have specific information about the active users on their platform.

-As I said, try a couple of different platforms at the same time, use them for about a year.
+As I said, try a couple of different platforms simultaneously and use them for about a year.
 Then evaluate which platform fits best to your company and continue with the platforms that meet or surpass your expectation.

 Conclusion

-So in short: make sure your website is set up well and that it fits your company.
+So, in short: make sure your website is set up well and fits your company.
 Engage with new clients by sharing content once in a while.
-Put some effort into your LinkedIn company page, and last but not least, make sure you are present on pharma platforms.
+Put some effort into your LinkedIn company page, and last, but not least, make sure you are present on pharma platforms.

 Hopefully, it can help you!
 Thanks for reading.